YaHshua or YaHushua

 The Masoretic Text

-The Holy Scriptures According To The Masoretic Text (Approved version of the Jewish Publications Society of America).
+The Holy Word According To The Masoretic Text (Approved version of the Jewish Publications Society of America).
 Preface, first paragraph: “…According to an ancient rabbinic interpretation, Joshua had the Torah engraved upon the stones of the altar (Joshua viii, 32) not in Hebrew alone, but in all languages of mankind…”.
 You see the use of the name, Joshua, in the preface of this Jewish translation and also within the text of the Scriptures.
-This English translation under Jewish Publication Society of America was started in 1892 AD.
-This English translation is derived from the Masoretic Test --
+This English translation under Jewish Publication Society of America was first compiled in 1892 AD.
+This English translation is from the Masoretic Text --

-You will not find any notes within this translation correcting what some chosen scholars say about the name Joshua, or the corrected transliteration, YaHshua, is not possible.
-Maybe they should tell that to the Jewish Publication Society and their scholars?
-What a perfect time to correct everyone, within the notes, notes that are added to most translations when they have alternate readings or misunderstood words or phrases.
+You will not find any notes within this translation correcting what some chosen scholars say about the name Joshua, or the corrected transliteration, YaHshua, is not possible?
+Maybe they should tell that to the Jewish Publication Society and their scholars.
+What a perfect time to correct everyone, within the notes, scribal notes that are added to most translations when they have alternate readings or misunderstood words or phrases.
 I have written on this in other articles, beginning with --

 This translation of the Hebrew Scriptures is also a product of the Jewish Publication Society.
 Preface, first paragraph -- “…made directly from the traditional Hebrew Text into the idiom of modern English” and “… begun in 1955…” and “Bible translation began about 2,200 years ago in the third century C.C.E, as the large Jewish population of Alexandria, Egypt, came under the influence of Hellenism.
 When the Greek language replaced Hebrew and Aramaic as their vernacular, and the Torah in its Hebrew original was no longer commonly understood, a translation into Greek was made for the Jewish community of Alexandria.
 This translation came to be known as the Septuagint, Latin for “seventy,” because of the legend that the committee of translators numbered seventy-two, six elders from each of the twelve tribes of Israel.
 In the last few centuries B.C.E., the Jews who lived in the north and east of Judea also found the Hebrew Bible difficult to understand, for the spoken language had become largely Aramaic, first of the Torah and then the rest of the Bible, became known as the Targums.
 The Septuagint and the Targums are not only the oldest translations of the Bible but also the most influential.”

-Can you see what is being said here?
-This is from the Preface of this version of Hebrew Scriptures.
-All of the translations of the Hebrew Scriptures today are based on the Greek Septuagint and the Aramaic Targums and these were created 12-1,400 years after Moses wrote down the first words given him by YaHWeH.
-Notice the admission the language was being lost and at one point replaced by Aramaic, a Semitic language, to be sure, but the original Hebrew was lost, “…no longer commonly understood...”.
+Can you see what is being said?
+That quote came from the Preface of the Tanakh.
+Most, if not all, translations of the Hebrew Scriptures today are based on the Greek Septuagint and the Aramaic Targums and these were created 1,200-1,400 years after Moses wrote down the first words given him by YaHWeH -- nothing original about them.
+Notice the admission that the language was being lost and at one point replaced by Aramaic, a Semitic language, to be sure, but the original Hebrew was lost, “…no longer commonly understood...”.

 ______________________________________________________________